Rise of the forsaken relics: connecting present-day stellar streams and phase-mixed galaxies to the Epoch of Reionization: Simulations

 Since an ultimate goal of the near-far technique is to infer the shape of the \emph{universal} SMF/UVLF at high redshifts, we also use results from the FIREbox$\mathrm{^{HR}}$ simulation \citep{Feldmann_etal_2024} as a benchmark.
 FIREbox$\mathrm{^{HR}}$, a higher-resolution re-run of FIREbox \citep{Feldmann_etal_2023}, is a cosmological volume simulation with a box size of 22.1 cMpc and with a mass resolution ($m_b \sim$ 7800 $M_\odot$) similar to the Latte suite.
 It contains $\sim$2000 galaxies brighter than $M_{\mathrm{UV}} = -14$ at $z \sim 6$, providing a good statistical sample.
 It uses the same FIRE-2 physics to model baryonic processes down to $z \sim$ 6, and encapsulates the multi-phase nature of ISM because of its high dynamic range and multi-channel stellar feedback.
 The simulated SMFs/UVLFs at $z \sim$ 6 - 14 are in good agreement with JWST observations \citep{Feldmann_etal_2024}.
 Furthermore, the observed cosmic UV luminosity density at these redshifts is well-reproduced by FIREbox$\mathrm{^{HR}}$.
 The simulation naturally explains recent JWST observations, which suggest a relatively high level of star formation activity even during early phases of the reionization era, supporting the accuracy of the baryonic processes implemented in FIRE-2.
 We use the SMFs/UVLFs from FIREbox$\mathrm{^{HR}}$ as our benchmark for the high-$z$ SMFs/UVLFs, and compare them against the ones derived from the progenitors of present-day substructures in the core suite.
 We also note that Gandhi et al. (in prep) compares their reconstructed SMFs/UVLFs to a universal SMF/UVLF from the statistical sample of galaxies from the FIRE-2 high-redshift zoom-in suite \citep{Ma_etal_2018a, Ma_etal_2018b, Ma_etal_2019} as a benchmark for the high-$z$ SMFs/UVLFs, which also been found to agree well with recent high-$z$ JWST observations \citep{Sun_etal_2023b}.
 Both sets of simulations show good agreement with each other with respect to the SMFs/UVLFs and cosmic UV luminosity density, though they may not match exactly.

-\subsection{Identifying low-mass galaxies}
+\subsection{Identifying Low-mass Galaxies}

 The DM halos and subhalos (smaller virialized halos within a larger halo) in each snapshot of the core simulations are identified using the \textsc{ROCKSTAR} 6D phase-space halo finder \citep{Behroozi_etal_2013a} to create a halo catalog for each of the 600 snapshots.
 The (sub)halos are identified according to their radius, such that it encloses 200 times the mean matter density of the Universe ($R_{\rm 200m}$), and only the ones with bound mass fraction $>$ 0.4 and at least 30 DM particles are kept.
-This criterion reduces low-resolution artifacts, particularly contamination from the low-resolution DM particles (the low-resolution particles are a consequence of the zoom-in re-simulation technique employed).
+The bound mass fraction serves to select friends-of-friends groups in phase space that have sufficient density to be gravitationally self-bound.
+We take a value slightly lower than \textsc{ROCKSTAR's} default of 0.5 since we are interested in finding the nuclei of partially disrupted halos for further tracking, but well above the threshold of 0.15 where the halo mass function is sensitive to changes in this parameter \citep{Behroozi_etal_2013a}.
 After the halo catalogs have been formed, a merger tree is constructed by connecting the (sub)halos in time using \textsc{consistent-trees} \citep{Behroozi_etal_2013b}.
 To ensure numerical stability, the halo catalogs and merger trees are constructed using only DM particles \citep{Samuel_etal_2020}.

 Star particles are then assigned to each (sub)halo in post-processing (adapted from the method described in \citealt{Necib_etal_2019} and \citealt{Samuel_etal_2020}), with slightly different criteria at $z = 0$ and $z \geq 6$: